Canada's Parliament government buildings in Ottawa, Ontario, as viewed from the river (somewhat Gothic stone spires with green copper roofs.)

 An illustration of a stopwatch.

-Which Study Programs Are No Longer Eligible for PGWP?
+Which Study Programs Will Likely No Longer Be Eligible for PGWP in 2026?

-Various agriculture and agri-food roles are no longer eligible.
+As part of these likely changes, various agriculture and agri-food roles may no longer be eligible.
 They range from agricultural business and management to dairy production.
-As with all fields, not all agriculture-related CIPs were taken off the list of PGWP-eligible programs.
-Be sure to check for the specific code when searching for eligible fields of study!
+As with all fields, not all agriculture-related CIPs will become ineligible for PGWP.
+Check for the specific code when searching for eligible fields of study!

-Some health care fields are off the list, too: kinesiology, student counselling, and several fields related to homeopathic medicine are among them.
+Some health care fields will likely be off the list, too.
+They include kinesiology, student counselling, and several fields related to homeopathic medicine.

-STEM roles saw the most widespread changes.
-Further agricultural roles, environmental science, web and digital media design, digital marketing, data modeling, and cloud computing are among the fields newly off the list.
-So are a number of engineering fields, including aerospace, computer, hardware, marine, and surveying engineering, and engineering physics.
-In a turn from the high demand of the early 2020s, computer software and systems technology are no longer PGWP-eligible.
+STEM roles may see the most widespread changes in 2026.
+Further agricultural roles, environmental science, digital media design, digital marketing, data modeling, and cloud computing are among the fields likely to be removed from the list.
+Similarly, various engineering fields may be removed, including aerospace, computer, hardware, marine, and surveying engineering, and engineering physics.
+In a turn from the high demand of the early 2020s, computer software and systems technology may no longer be PGWP-eligible.
 The same is true of data science and data analytics.

-In the trades, solar and electrical power transmission are off the list, as are a number of roles related to property management, maintenance, and inspection.
-Machine shop work, engine machinists, and precision metalworking are also no longer PGWP-eligible.
+In the trades, solar and electrical power transmission could be off the list.
+Some roles related to property management, maintenance, and inspection may also be dropped.
+Machine shop work, engine machinists, and precision metalworking will likely also no longer be PGWP-eligible.

-In the transport field, several air transit roles, from avionics management to engine machinists to airline pilots and crew have become ineligible for a PGWP.
-Logistics, materials, and supply chain management is off the list, along with rail, marine, and ground transportation roles and commercial vehicle operators.
+In the transport field, several air transit roles, from avionics management to engine machinists to airline pilots and crew may become ineligible for a PGWP.
+Logistics, materials, and supply chain management could be off the list, along with rail, marine, and ground transportation roles and commercial vehicle operators.

 Reminder: If your field of study’s CIP code was valid when you submitted your study permit or when you applied for PGWP, you’ll remain eligible.